Moodle™ or Canvas? It can be tough to choose the perfect LMS for your e-Learning program.

 Canvas – Canvas offers a cloud-based open-source platform.
 You can contact the company to get your e-Learning program directly hosted by them for a one-time setup fee.

 Moodle’s both cloud and on-premise solutions work perfectly well.
 However, with Canvas, it might work great when it is hosted.
 There can be some performance discrepancy between the hosted and the open-source versions of Canvas.
-The open-source version could be more challenging than Moodle.
+The open-source version could be more challenging.

 Summary